Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-task-graphs/getting-started-with-task-graphs.md

 ## Overview
 Duration: 1

-With [task graphs](https://docs.snowflake.com/en/user-guide/tasks-graphs) you can automatically run sequences of tasks.
-A task graph, or directed acyclic graph (DAG), is a series of tasks composed of a root task and child tasks, organized by their dependencies.
+With [task graphs](https://docs.snowflake.com/en/user-guide/tasks-graphs) in Snowflake, you can automatically run sequences of tasks.
+A task graph, or directed acyclic graph, is a series of tasks composed of a root task and child tasks, organized by their dependencies.
 Task graphs flow in a single direction, meaning a task later in the series cannot prompt the run of an earlier task.
 Each task can depend on multiple other tasks and won’t run until they all complete.
 Each task can also have multiple child tasks that depend on it.

 This quickstart sets up an example task graph to showcase its features.
+You will build a task graph that features a root task, a finalizer task, dependencies, tasks with various statuses, return values, conditional execution, and retry attempts.

 ### Prerequisites
 - A Snowflake account login with a role that has the ACCOUNTADMIN role.
 If not, you will need to work with your ACCOUNTADMIN to perform the initial account setup